Handbook

 Guidelines for Potential Consequences:

 a.
-First Offense: Expectations review. (unless sexual or racial abuse/threats--see #18 below), restorative mediation, parent/guardian contact.
+First Offense: Expectations review. (unless sexual or racial abuse/threats), restorative mediation, parent/guardian contact.

 b.
 Second Offense: Expectations review and ISS, restorative mediation, parent/guardian meeting.